Termination of a defined-benefit plan

 Who can terminate a plan?

-Changes in a company (merger, reorganization, sale, bankruptcy, closure) can result in termination of a pension plan.
-Even if no such events occur, the employer can nevertheless decide to terminate a plan.
+Changes in a company (merger, reorganization, sale, bankruptcy or closure) can result in the termination of a pension plan.
+Even if no such events occur, an employer can nevertheless decide to terminate a plan.

 An employer cannot terminate a plan if: